-The bill H. 3597 proposes amendments to Section 17-25-65 of the South Carolina Code of Laws, which governs the reduction of sentences for defendants who provide substantial assistance to the state.
+The bill H. 3597 seeks to amend Section 17-25-65 of the South Carolina Code of Laws, which pertains to the reduction of sentences for defendants who provide substantial assistance to the state.
 Key changes include the requirement for the circuit solicitor to notify the arresting law enforcement agency and any victims when a motion to reduce a sentence is filed.
-Additionally, the bill mandates that a hearing be conducted with findings of fact documented in a written order, and it requires verification of substantial assistance by law enforcement or the correctional facility before a motion can be filed.
+Additionally, the bill mandates that a hearing be conducted where findings of fact must be documented in a written order.
+It also stipulates that verification of substantial assistance must be provided by law enforcement or the correctional facility before a motion can be filed.

 Furthermore, the bill allows judges the discretion to reduce mandatory minimum sentences for defendants who qualify under the new provisions.
-This change aims to enhance the transparency and accountability of the sentence reduction process while ensuring that victims and law enforcement are informed and involved in the proceedings.
+This change aims to ensure that the process for reducing sentences is transparent and involves input from relevant parties, including victims and law enforcement, while also providing judges with greater flexibility in sentencing decisions.
 The act will take effect upon approval by the Governor.

 Statutes affected: 12/12/2024: 17-25-65